flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 Flaps are still in T.O. position.

-After take off the aircraft will use FLX/MCT or TO GA thrust until thrust reduction altitude is reached (typically ~1500ft above runway).
-(this is part of the MCDU setup)
+After take off the aircraft will use FLX/MCT or TO GA thrust until thrust reduction altitude is reached (typically ~1500ft above runway, this is part of the MCDU setup)

 After reaching thrust reduction altitude the PFD FMA now shows a flashing *LVR CLB* message to instruct the pilot to move thrust levers to the CLB detent.